The application process

 The Kalamazoo Electrical Training Alliance accepts applications all year-round.

-Click "Apply Today" to create an account on TradeSchool.
+Then click “Apply Now” to create an account on TradeSchool.

 Once your account is approved, you can start your application for apprenticeship!